Fotosink/fotosink.github.io/fotosink/Overview/About Us.md

 # Team

-We are a team of dedicated engineers striving to bring our user's data back under their control.
+We are a team of dedicated engineers dedicated to letting users' data live forever.

 # Contact Us